intel-iot-devkit/iot-samples-cloud-setup/sap-iot.md

 ## Additional setup for JavaScript\*

-When running your JavaScript\* code on the Intel® Edison board or Intel® IoT Gateway, you need to use the MQTT over Websockets interface, by setting the MQTT\* client parameters in the Intel® XDK IDE.
+When running your JavaScript\* code on the Intel® Edison board or Intel® IoT Gateway, you need to use the REST interface, by setting the client parameters in the Intel® XDK IDE.
 Add the following entries to the **config.json** file:

         goes here...

 ## Additional setup for Python\*

-When running your Python\* code on the Intel® Edison board or Intel® IoT Gateway, you need to use the MQTT over Websockets interface, by setting the MQTT\* client parameters.
+When running your Python\* code on the Intel® Edison board or Intel® IoT Gateway, you need to use the REST interface, by setting the client parameters.
 Add the following entries to the **config.json** file:

        goes here...